fiberplane/create-honc-app/templates/base-supa-openapi/README.md

 Learn more about the HONC stack on the [website](https://honc.dev) or the main [repo](https://github.com/fiberplane/create-honc-app).

-This template uses Drizzle to query a Supabase (postgres) database.
-It also has [a version of Hono](https://hono.dev/examples/zod-openapi) that can generate an OpenAPI spec from your code.
-The OpenAPI spec is served from the route `/openapi.json`.
-To explore your API interactively, run `npm run dev` and go to `http://localhost:8787/fp`.

 ### Getting started

 Make sure you have Supabase set up and configured with your database.
 Create a .dev.vars file with the `DATABASE_URL` key and value (see: `.dev.vars.example`).